NoamFav/Pot_Pot_Golf/README.md

 ## Debug Mode

-In debug mode everything is modifiable.
+In debug mode, everything is modifiable.
 For ease of Examination.
 A small issue we have is that if you haven't selected the start and hole position before starting the game.
 The path will not be calculated.